We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• The algorithm can use a method called exponentiation by squaring to reduce the time complexity.
+• Use exponentiation by squaring to reduce the number of multiplications.

 Space and Time Complexity